balena-io/balena-cli-advanced-masterclass/README.md

 ## Introduction

-The balena Command Line Interface (balena CLI) utility consists of a number of commands that allow a user to develop, deploy and manage balena applications, Fleets, and devices.
+The balena Command Line Interface (balena CLI) utility consists of a number of commands that allow a user to develop, deploy and manage balena fleets, and devices.

 The previous balena CLI masterclass covered some of the most common techniques